 A good example is Ring Concierge.
 As a jewelry brand that should showcase commonly small pieces, the company creates photos that keep a focus on items and show them off from different angles with multiple images within one post.

 Add product tags and shopping stickers

-Now 130 million users tap Instagram’s product tags to reveal products on the platform, so this means they are ready to buy in-app.
+Currently, 130 million users are tapping on Instagram’s product tags to reveal products on the platform—so this means they are ready to buy in-app.
 With the introduction of in-app checkout, Instagram has become a perfect platform to make money online.
 For brands, using product tags and shopping stickers is a proven way to improve customer experience.